 Rolex discontinued the Explorer II 16570 in 2011 to make way for the 40th Anniversary Rolex Explorer II, the reference 216570.
 The Explorer II ref.
 16570 was in fact the last 40mm Explorer II reference—the others that have followed have all sported larger 42mm cases, dials with more exaggerated details, and broader numerals on the engraved bezel.
 Therefore, the ref.
 16570, whether in white or black, is the last classic Rolex Explorer II model.

 We’ve already established that the black and white dial ref.
 16570 function the same.
-So when comparing the two dial options, it comes down to personal preference towards the overall aesthetics of the watch.
+So when comparing the two dial options, it comes down to personal preference toward the overall aesthetics of the watch.
 Do you like the black or white dial Explorer II 16570?

 Either way, you won’t regret adding this classic Rolex tool watch to your collection, no matter which dial variation you choose.